sekrupke/bi-mini-project-p02/README.md

 As a generator person id was needed for inserting the authors and contacts into the thesis database, an own id generator was implemented (see etl/id_generator.py).
 As an alternative, a database sequence could be used but must be queried before every new person insert.

+The expansion of the merged data was necessary to answer the business questions and to comply with the Data Vault Model.
+The _export date_ of the files/ imported data is needed to track changes in the data.
+The _removal date_ shows when a thesis was removed/hidden and is no more offered.
+As there is missing data in the daily thesis exports (see Step 1, Note) and the remove that is not given, the _removal date_ of the thesis must be calculated or assumed.
+As the list of thesis in the daily exports is ordered by creation date, following steps are used for:
+* Compare the thesis list of the daily export with the last daily export (yesterday)
+  * If a thesis is not present anymore: Mark it as "probably deleted"
+  * If a thesis is not present anymore and a thesis with an earlier creation data is still in list: Set the removal date!
+  * If a thesis is still present: Do nothing
+  * If thesis is marked as "probably deleted" and is present again (in the existing window): Remove "probably deleted"
+* At the end of the process consider all thesis that are marked with "probably deleted"
+  * If the thesis is in the missing data "window" (created date in missing window): Maintain "probably deleted"

 For further information see the commented source code under *etl/consolidate.py*.